tvshowtracker/tv/README.md

 # TV Show Tracker

 A simple TV Show Tracker that saves your data locally in your browser.
-This app uses the api provided by https://www.tvmaze.com
+This app uses the free api provided by https://www.tvmaze.com

 The screenshots below feature a random selection of shows designed to highlight the various sections of the webapp.